Christchurch: Sport

 Sport in Christchurch has developed from the time of the initial settlement of Canterbury by British migrants, and remains an important part of community life.
 Cricket and rugby union have been popular team sports since the early years of settlement, with the first cricket club established in the city in 1851, and the first rugby club in 1863.
 Interest in organised sports has diversified and now includes a wide range of codes.
 In 2022, the top five sporting codes in Canterbury based on club membership were netball, touch rugby, rugby union, golf and cricket.

-There are around 1,200 sports clubs and associations, and in 2022 there were 140,000 affiliated members.
+There are about 1,200 sports clubs and associations, and in 2022 there were 140,000 affiliated members.
 Most of the sporting codes remain amateur, and rely upon volunteers as administrators and officials.
 However, there are some professional teams.
-Notable teams representing Christchurch or the Canterbury region include the Mainland Tactix (netball), Crusaders (rugby) and the Canterbury Kings (cricket).
+Notable teams representing Christchurch or the Canterbury region include the Mainland Tactix (netball), Crusaders (rugby), Canterbury Kings (cricket), and South Island United (football) who operate in Christchurch as the professional extension of Christchurch United.

 The city has hosted many international competitions including championship events.
 A particularly notable international event held in Christchurch was the 1974 Commonwealth Games.

 There are many outdoor sportsgrounds and a variety of indoor venues.
 Christchurch City Council maintains 110 sportsgrounds across Christchurch City and Banks Peninsula.
 A large indoor sports, exhibition and entertainment venue was constructed adjacent to the Addington Raceway in 1998.
 As of 2025 the venue is named Wolfbrook Arena.
 The sports venues Lancaster Park and Queen Elizabeth II Park were damaged beyond repair in the 2011 Christchurch earthquake, and were demolished.
-New facilities built to replace those damaged in the earthquake include the Ngā Puna Wai Sports Hub, the Parakiore Recreation and Sport Centre — an aquatic and indoor sports venue scheduled to open in 2025, and a multi–purpose covered stadium Te Kaha seating 30,000 spectators that is expected to be complete by April 2026.
+New facilities built to replace those damaged in the earthquake include the Ngā Puna Wai Sports Hub, the Parakiore Recreation and Sport Centre — an aquatic and indoor sports venue which opened in December 2025, and a multi–purpose covered stadium Te Kaha seating 30,000 spectators, which opened in April 2026.